PTBCCT

 Module III: June 22-23, 2024

 Each module of every course must be taken in succession & switching modules between courses is not permitted.
-The nature of this series allows for 23 hands-on workshop sessions & lectures, maximized by limiting the course to 6 PT’s and dentists who each receive 40 CEU’s.
+The nature of this series allows for 23 hands-on workshop sessions and lectures, maximized by limiting each course to a combination of no more than 8 of the following licensed medical professionals: PT/DPT, DDS/DMD, MD/DO.

 Course Certificate: Cannot be granted unless all 3 modules are completed in succession.